How to release a tight Psoas (Ilopsoas)

-When you start talking about stretching or releasing tight muscles like the Psoas (iliopsoas) most people just start looking at you weird and try to redirect your attention back with “what about my tight hamstrings?”.
+When I start talking to someone about how to release their tight psoas most people just start looking at you weird and try to redirect your attention with “what about my tight hamstrings?”.
 When you’re trying to peel back the many layers to your back pain and you are finally at a place where tissue release is a number one priority.
 I always suggest you spend some time on your Psoas.
 Today, I am going to give you everything you need to know when it comes to releasing a tight Psoas.
 A few minutes every day working on the things covered in today’s video can really make a huge difference in how you feel.

 Depending on what guru you’re talking to, everyone seems to have their own opinion of what the Psoas actually does for the body.
 To be honest with you, for the sake of this article it really doesn’t matter what it does.
 All we are focusing on is how to release a tight Psoas.
 There is a concept that you may not have heard of and that’s Neurokinetic Therapy.
 In short, it’s the study of how the body reacts to either weak or overworked muscle.
 When one thing is out of place or not working properly there is a chain reaction to the muscles surrounding that poorly performing muscle.
 We will get a small glimpse today of how that works.